jonasjaeger-sci/mod905/README.md

-pytismol
+pyretis
 =========

-This is the development branch for pytismol.
+This is the development branch for pyretis.